mukherjeerajdeep/1_docker-building-running-first-app/README.md

 Now different command like docker-compose build/up/down will wok to build the container, make them up and working as taking them down when user want to do that.

+17. Similar like `docker ps` to check the status of the published docker containers as a service same thing can be done with the `docker compose` as well.
+The command is `docker compose ps` after the `docker compose up` is fired.

 # Node.js with MongoDB and Docker Demo